 (1) Definition.
 Group psychotherapy is a method of treating behavioral disorders using the interaction between the LBHP and two or more individuals to promote positive emotional or behavioral change.
 The focus of the group must be directly related to the goals and objectives in the individual member's current service plan.
 This service does not include social or daily living skills development as described under Behavioral Health Rehabilitation Services.

 (2) Group sizes.
-Group Psychotherapy is limited to a total of eight adult (18 and over) individuals except when the individuals are residents of an ICF/MR where the maximum group size is six.
+Group Psychotherapy is limited to a total of eight adult (18 and over) individuals except when the individuals are residents of an ICF/IID where the maximum group size is six.
 For all children under the age of 18, the total group size is limited to six.

 (3) Multi-family and conjoint family therapy.
 Sessions are limited to a maximum of eight families/units.
 Billing is allowed once per family unit, though units may be divided amongst family members.

 (4) Qualified professionals.
 Group psychotherapy will be provided by a LBHP.
 Group Psychotherapy must take place in a confidential setting limited to the LBHP, an assistant or co-therapist, if desired, and the group psychotherapy participants.